 - Introduce the content: Show examples of what they’ll be sharing on social media.
 Walk them through your eBook, whitepaper, or infographic so they understand it and can answer customer questions after they share it.

 - Provide examples and flexibility: Some people are intimidated by the thought of writing something, even a short blurb to accompany the content they’re sharing for you on LinkedIn.
 Provide them with 2 or 3 possible comments to include when they share it, and also let them know they’re free to make their own.

-If done right, employee advocacy can help you reap great benefits.
+If done right, employee advocacy can help you reap great benefits on LinkedIn.
 It all depends on the strategy you build and the trust you have in your employees.
 Good employee advocacy programs are built on employees’ belief in the company and what it stands for, so it is crucial to have a good work culture.
-The key to making it work is to make all employees feel like they’re contribution is important to your company.
+The key to making it work is to make all employees feel like their contribution is important to your company – and to themselves.

 To learn more about how Meltwater empowers your content strategy, request a demo!